ShahadAljohani/SuT_AI_Task2/README.md

 ### Steps
 - Installed OpenCV library using the terminal
 - Launched VSCode through Anaconda
-- Used the Right Eye classifier as found on the `haarcascade_righteye_2splits.xml` file, Adapted excisting code and editied it to fit the needs of the project found on 'RightEye Detector.py' file , and i used an Owl video as an input object for right eye detection.
+- Used the Right Eye classifier as found on the `haarcascade_righteye_2splits.xml` file, Adapted excisting code and editied it to fit the needs of the project found on `RightEye Detector.py` file , and i used an Owl video as an input object for right eye detection.

 --------------
 References: